DasNaCl/csc/popl/revs/rebuttal.md

 > While this work sets out to study an important problem: the compositional properties of secure compilation; the technical development is straightforward and the case studies are simplistic.
 > The contribution is incremental given existing work in secure compilation.

-From our literature review, we were not able to identify work that discusses the composition of (formally) secure compilers.
+From our literature review, we were not able to identify work that discusses the composition of secure compilers.
 The compositionality of secure compilers has not been discussed before, and, as you said, it is an important problem to look at.

 > The properties examined is a subset of the properties that secure compilation aims to preserve.

+We do not believe this statement to be correct.
+The theory of Section 4 is general in the class of property that gets considered, and this includes hypersafety, hyperproperties and so forth.
+The use cases rely on safety properties because many interesting security properties are safety, and safety properties are easier to handle in secure compilation proofs (despite these proofs being rather convoluted already).
-Note that, while the universal quantification in the sequential composition theorem restricts properties to be part of a certain class (=set of properties), the class is arbitrarily fixed.
+Also, while the universal quantification in the sequential composition theorem restricts properties to be part of a certain class (=set of properties), the class is arbitrarily fixed.
-For example, in the case-study, it is fixed to the class of memory safety properties which is later composed with the class of strictly cryptographic constant timeness.

 > The composition is sequential composition only.